Daniel Cordier: Biography

 As he would later tell in his autobiography, Alias Caracella, Cordier abandoned his royalist beliefs, partly because he felt betrayed by his idol, Charles Maurras, who supported Vichy France.
 He also grew uncomfortable with his anti-Semitic beliefs.

 After the end of World War II, Cordier stopped discussing the Resistance for more than thirty years.
 He dedicated himself to political activism, having given up his far-right beliefs after becoming acquainted with the radical socialist Jean Moulin.
 He followed humanist and non-Marxist socialist beliefs.
 He founded the Club Jean-Moulin in the 1960s.
 During the 2017 French presidential election, he was outspoken against Marine Le Pen, describing her potential election as "monstrous".

 Cordier had a profound career as an art dealer.
 He spoke highly of Jean Moulin in the preface to his donation to the Centre Pompidou.
 In 1946, he began studying at the Académie de la Grande Chaumière.
 At that time, he bought his first work, a painting by Jean Dewasne.
 His discovery of the works of Nicolas de Staël was "his revelation of modern art".
 Other artists he collected included Georges Braque, Chaïm Soutine, Hans Hartung, Jacques Villon, Dado, Arman, Antoni Tàpies, Georges Mathieu, Friedensreich Hundertwasser, Gaston Chaissac, and others.
 In November 1956, he began exhibiting his artworks, which would show the start of a long and successful career in art dealing.
 In May 1957, he organized the first personal exhibition of Bernard Réquichot, whom he had met in 1950.

 Cordier became very active in the cause for gay rights, he wrote in his autobiography Alias Caracalla : mémoires, 1940-1943.
 In it, he revealed his homosexuality, which he had kept a secret due to the fact that "the hatred towards homosexuality was terrible".
 In 2013, he announced his support for gay marriage.
 His diary, Les Feux de Saint-Elme, was published in 2014 while the second volume of his autobiography was in production, though that would never be published.
 He wrote of his sexual awakening while attending an all-boys boarding school in Arcachon.
 He was a friend of Roland Barthes, as well as a tutor for Hervé Vilard and inspired him to pursue a singing career.

-In 2020, during the commemoration of the Appeal of 18 June, Prime Minister of the United Kingdom Boris Johnson honored the last four Companions of the Liberation: Cordier, together with Edgard Tupët-Thomé, Pierre Simonet, and Hubert Germain.
+In 2020, during the commemoration of the Appeal of 18 June, Prime Minister of the United Kingdom Boris Johnson honoured the last four Companions of the Liberation: Cordier, together with Edgard Tupët-Thomé, Pierre Simonet, and Hubert Germain.
 The four men were named to the Order of the British Empire by Ambassador of the United Kingdom to France Ed Llewellyn.
 He received the award at his home in Cannes on 7 July 2020.